 Placing a baby for adoption through an agency is different than a foster care adoption.
 Your baby will immediately be placed with their “forever family.”

 If you’ve ever had a fear about putting a child up for adoption but nobody would adopt them, you can rest easy.
 There are hundreds of waiting parents who have been dreaming of meeting you and welcoming your child into their family.
-View some of their profiles here, or contact us to see more profiles of potential families for your baby.
+View some of their profiles here, or contact us to get more profiles of potential families for your baby now.